filecoin-project/lotus-infra/README.md

 ## Terraform

+The keypair used to spin up EC2 instances is set to `lotus-infra-ec2`.
+This key is added to 1Password at `Infra` vault, `lotus-infra-ec2 SSH Key` secret.

+The SSH private key is also present as CI secrets under `EC2_SSH_KEY`.

 ### Calibration and Butterfly Networks

 Located in `terraform/testnets` this manages AWS assets for Calibration and Butterfly Network core infrastructure.